Mongolian President Elbegdorj Tsakhia has won a second term, in an election dominated by a debate over the country's vast mining wealth.

 While President Elbegdorj has advocated a free market economy, he has also moved toward heavier regulation of foreign investments and passed laws aimed at extracting more profits from foreign mining operations.

 The foreign investment as a result of the mining boom has helped make Mongolia one of the world's fastest growing economies.
-Its GDP grew an astonishing 17 percent in 2011 and 12 percent last year.
+Its GDP grew 17 percent in 2011 and 12 percent last year.

 But many Mongolians complain they have not benefited from the newfound wealth, with a third of the country's 2.8 million people living below the poverty line.
 There are also concerns about rising inflation and environmental damage to rural areas as a result of the mining boom.